Common Makeup Ingredients: Are They Safe?

 And Lori includes a resource section with sources of all of the ingredients.
 That alone is worth the price of the book.
 I really get frustrated looking for odd ingredients, so I’m thrilled that she’s done the work for me.

-The regular price for Make Your Own Makeup with Organic Food or Minerals is $21.95, but Lori let me know that until September 30th, she is offering it for $9.95, about the same price as the lipstick I normally purchase!
+The regular price for Make Your Own Makeup with Organic Food or Minerals is $21.95, but Lori let me know that right now she is offering it for $9.95, about the same price as the lipstick I normally purchase!
 Just click here to buy the eBook.

 If you are looking for containers to hold your makeup, here are a few sources (There are lots more in the eBook):